 TESTING STUDENTS WITH ACCOMMODATIONS

-Based on documentation on file in the Student Development Center and with the permission of the instructor, a University of West Georgia student with a physical and/or learning disability may be entitled to accommodations with regard to classroom exams.
+Based on documentation on file with Accessibility Services in the UWG Counseling Center and with the permission of the instructor, a University of West Georgia student with a physical and/or learning disability may be entitled to accommodations with regard to classroom exams.
 The university’s Testing Office is available to provide assistance to those students eligible for accommodations.

 These testing accommodations generally fall into one or more of the following categories: extended time in a setting less distracting than the actual classroom, a computer for word processing, an optical enlarger for those with visual impairments, and in some cases a reader/transcriber.